FrankSzn/course-info/lab4.md

 Git is a distributed version control system.
 This means everything operates offline until you run `git pull` or `git push`.
 This is a great feature.

 The bad thing is that you may forget to `git push` your changes.
 This is why we strongly, **strongly** suggest that you check GitHub to be sure that what you want us to see matches up with what you expect.

 <a name="bugs"></a>

 ###  3.3.
 Submitting a bug
-SimpleDB is a relatively complex piece of code.
+Despite its friendly sounding name, SimpleDB is a relatively complex piece of code.
 It is very possible you are going to find bugs, inconsistencies, and bad, outdated, or incorrect documentation, etc.

 We ask you, therefore, to do this lab with an adventurous mindset.
 Don't get mad if something is not clear, or even wrong; rather, try to figure it out yourself or send us a friendly email.